func4plus1/lmiad/README.md

 Established in June 2015 by Docker and other leaders in the container industry, the OCI currently contains two specifications: the Runtime Specification (runtime-spec) and the Image Specification (image-spec).
 The Runtime Specification outlines how to run a “filesystem bundle” that is unpacked on disk.

+[Operator Framework](https://operatorframework.io/) - The Operator Framework is an open source toolkit to manage Kubernetes native applications, called [Operators](https://operatorframework.io/what/), in an effective, automated, and scalable way.

 ![NNEF + ONNX](nnef_onnx.png)

 [Open CV](https://opencv.org/)